Higher symplectic capacities: Introduction

 To understand why the equivariant theory offers more quantitative data, we can rephrase the construction as follows.
 By quotienting out the Morse complex of $X$, we obtain a homology-level long exact sequence

-where the last map is the connecting homomorphism $\delta: SH_+(X) \rightarrow H(X)$.
+where the map $\delta$ is the connecting homomorphism.
 We have the following equivalent homology level description: In fact, we can define more general ``spectral capacities'' by replacing $[e] = 1 \in H^0(X)$ by any class in $H^*(X)$.
-However, if $X$ is say an ellipsoid or a more general a star-shaped domain in $\C^n$, we have $\sh_+(X) \cong H(X) \cong \K$, so there is essentially only one spectral invariant.
-In constrast, in the $S^1$-equivariant version we replace $H(X)$ by $H_{S^1}(X) \cong H(X) \otimes H(\mathbb{CP}^{\infty})$, giving rise to countably many independent classes even when $X$ is contractible. \begin{remark} The capacities $\capac_k^{\op{GH}}$ are certainly not monotone for non-exact symplectic embeddings, as can be easily seen from examples such as the annulus $D^*S^1$ in the two-ball $B^2$. \end{remark}
+However, if $X$ is say a star-shaped domain\footnote{By {\em star-shaped domain in $\C^n$} we mean any subdomain $M^{2n}\subset \C^n$ whose boundary is smooth and transverse to the radial vector field.
+The restriction of the standard Liouville form $\sum_{i=1}^n\tfrac{1}{2}(x_idy_i -y_idx_i)$ makes $M$ into a Liouville domain.
+Note that all star-shaped domains are diffeomorphic and in fact Liouville deformation equivalent, but typically not symplectomorphic.} in $\C^n$, we have $\sh_+(X) \cong H(X) \cong \K$, so there is essentially only one spectral invariant.
+In constrast, in the $S^1$-equivariant version we replace $H(X)$ by $H_{S^1}(X) \cong H(X) \otimes H(\mathbb{CP}^{\infty})$, giving rise to countably many independent classes even when $X$ is contractible.

 \sss